tarandhupar/sam-client/CONTRIBUTING.md

 1. Create a GitHub account or sign in to your existing account.
 1. Fork this repo into your GitHub account.
 Read more about forking a repo here on GitHub:
 [https://help.github.com/articles/fork-a-repo/](https://help.github.com/articles/fork-a-repo/)
-1. Create a branch that lightly defines what you're working on (e.g. add-styles).
+1. Create a branch per the guidelines above.
 1. Ensure that your contribution works via `npm`, if applicable.
-See _Building the project locally with gulp_.
-1. Once you're ready to submit a pull request, push your branch up to the repo.
-1. Submit your pull request against the `gh-pages-staging` branch.
+1. Submit your pull request against the `comp` branch.

 Have questions or need help with setup?
-Open an issue here [https://github.com/gsa/sam-design-standards/issues](https://github.com/joshbruce/sam-design-standards/issues).
+Open an issue here [https://csp-github.sam.gov/GSA-IAE/sam-front-end/issues](https://csp-github.sam.gov/GSA-IAE/sam-front-end/issues).

 <h2 id="design">Design</h2>